 With the political transition that took place in June 2016 after the election of Rodrigo Duterte to the presidency, the clustering of the cabinet is expected to change.
 As such, it is expected that there will be changes in the institutional arrangement governing the Philippines' participation in the OGP.
 However, during the first year of action plan implementation, which ended on 30 June 2016, there were no changes to the institutional arrangement for OGP in the Philippines.
+The CSO members of the Steering Committee, with the assistance of the OGP Secretariat and the development partners, ensured formal introduction and buy-in for the OGP by the new administration.

-Following the first PH-OGP Steering Committee meeting under the Duterte Administration held on 3 October 2016, the DBM remains the Steering Committee

-Chair and Secretariat of the PH-OGP and new executive branch offices (Office of the Cabinet Secretary and National Economic and Development Authority) and Congress (representatives from the House of Representatives and the Senate) will become part of the Steering Committee.
+Following the first PH-OGP Steering Committee meeting under the Duterte Administration held on 3 October 2016, the DBM remains the Steering Committee Chair and Secretariat of the PH-OGP and new executive branch offices (Office of the Cabinet Secretary and National Economic and Development Authority) and Congress (representatives from the House of Representatives and the Senate) will become part of the Steering Committee.
 The meeting elected a non-government CSO co-chair, Natalie Christine Jorge of Budget Advocacy Group (BAG) and INCITEGov, and formed a counterpart CSO secretariat through support from development partners.
 Furthermore, as part of the effort to institutionalize OGP, the PH-OGP Secretariat transferred in late 2016 to Fiscal Planning and Reforms Bureau, a permanent unit in the DBM, which was previously called Fiscal Planning Bureau.
 Since these changes took place after the first year of implementation, they will be further analyzed in the end of term report.